Connecting and Configuring Ceph RBD Using a Linux Client

 CL4 Data Storage

-Further in the directory /etc/ceph/ create the text file ceph.keyring.
-Then save in that file the keyring, see the example below.
+Next, in the /etc/ceph/ directory, create a text file ceph.keyring.
+Then, save the keyring in that file, as shown in the example below.

 and username.keyring

-The next step is to encrypt the mapped image.
-Use cryptsetup-luks for encryption.
+The next step is to encrypt the mapped image use cryptsetup-luks.

 Finally, check the settings.

-We recommend using XFS instead of EXT4 for larger images or those they will need to be enlarged to more than 200TB over time, because EXT4 has a limit on the number of inodes.
+We recommend using XFS instead of EXT4 for larger images or those they may need to exceed 200TB over time, as EXT4 has a limit on the number of inodes.

 If you use XFS, do not use the nobarrier option while mounting, it could cause data loss!

-Once the file system is ready, we can mount the device in a pre-created folder in /mnt/.
+Once the file system is ready, we can mount the device to a pre-created folder in /mnt/.

 Unmount the volume.